Armillaria mellea: Disease cycle

 Armillaria mellea infects both through basidiospore and penetration of host species by rhizomorphs which can grow up to 1 m long per year to find new, living tissue to infect.
 However, infection of living host tissue through basidiospores is quite rare.
 Two basidiospores must germinate and fuse to be viable and produce mycelium.
 In the late summer and autumn, Armillaria mellea produces mushrooms with notched gills, a ring near the cap base, and a white to golden color.
 They do not always appear, but when they do they can be found on both living and dead trees near the ground.
 These mushrooms produce and release the sexually created basidiospore which is dispersed by the wind.
 This is the only spore-bearing phase.
 The fungus overwinters as either rhizomorphs or vegetative mycelium.
 Infected wood is weakened through decay in roots and tree base after destruction of the vascular cambium and underlying wood.

 Trees become infected when rhizomorphs growing through the soil encounter uninfected roots.
 Alternatively, when infected roots come into contact with uninfected ones the fungal mycelium may grow across.
 The rhizomorphs invade the trunk, growing between the bark and the wood and causing wood decay, growth reduction and mortality.
 Trees that are already under stress are more likely to be attacked but healthy trees may also be parasitized.
+When rhizomorphs encounter a new, healthy host, mycelium grows over the surface of the roots.
+The host may remain asymptomatic for a period; however, under stress conditions, the fungus rapidly penetrates the bark and induces disease.
 The foliage becomes sparse and discoloured, twig growth slows down and branches may die back.
 When they are attacked, the Douglas-fir, western larch and some other conifers often produce an extra large crop of cones shortly before dying.
-Coniferous trees also tend to ooze resin from infected areas whereas broad-leaved trees sometimes develop sunken cankers.
+Coniferous trees also tend to ooze resin from infected areas, which often become encrusted with resin, soil, and occasionally fungal tissue.
+Whereas broad-leaved trees sometimes develop sunken cankers covered with loose bark that can contain gum or other exudates.
 A growth of fruiting bodies near the base of the trunk confirms the suspicion of Armillaria root rot.